SAP/openui5-fhir/docs/tutorials/3 Advanced Bindings.md

 ```

 ### Step 3.9 Filtering in FHIR® Resources
 `sap.fhir.model.r4.FHIRFilter`, which extends `sap.ui.model.Filter`, and necessary helper classes support the special syntax that the FHIR® query language uses because of the different search parameter data types.

+#### 1. Simple Filtering
+For more information regarding simple filtering and the operators to be used refer the following [FHIR®-Specific Filters](https://www.hl7.org/fhir/search.html#prefix) and [FHIR®- SearchModifiers](https://www.hl7.org/fhir/search.html#modifiers).
 The following example shows how these classes are used.
-For more information refer the following [FHIR®-Specific Filters](https://www.hl7.org/fhir/search.html#prefix) and [FHIR®- SearchModifiers](https://www.hl7.org/fhir/search.html#modifiers).

 *Example: Filtering a Binding with FHIR®-Specific Filters and SearchModifier :missing*
 ```javascript